Battlefield Earth (film): Critical response

 Critics noted the film's heavy use of tilted camera angles and luridly tinted scenes.

 Many critics singled out the excessive use of angled camera shots.
 "The director, Roger Christian, has learned from better films that directors sometimes tilt their cameras", wrote Roger Ebert, "but he has not learned why".
 Derivative special effects and illogical plotting were also widely criticized.
-The Providence Journal highlighted the film's unusual color scheme: "Battlefield Earth's primary colors are blue and gray, adding to the misery.
+The Providence Journal highlighted the film's unusual color scheme: "Battlefield Earths primary colors are blue and gray, adding to the misery.
 Whenever we glimpse sunlight, the screen goes all stale yellow, as though someone had urinated on the print.
 This, by the way, is not such a bad idea."

 The reviews were not uniformly negative.
 Bob Graham of the San Francisco Chronicle wrote that the film "effectively presented" the "wary, uncomprehending relationship" between the humans and the Psychlos.
 A review at JoBlo's Movie Reviews was also positive; Berge Garabedian wrote, "Despite starting off like a bad Star Trek episode, this film eventually graduates to a higher level with great special effects, some really slick bad-ass aliens, an intriguing premise, and a good flow of loud, campy fun."
 Luke Thompson of New Times LA wrote: "Think Independence Day without the ponderous build-up or self-importance.
 Imagine how much more enjoyable the other blockbuster-of-the-moment, Gladiator, might have been if Joaquin Phoenix had addressed every one of his rivals as 'Rat brain.
 Sean Axmaker of the Seattle Post-Intelligencer wrote positively of the interaction between Travolta and Whitaker in the film, comparing them to Abbott and Costello.
 Axmaker wrote that they provide "much-needed comic relief in an otherwise humorless paean to freedom".
 Axmaker also wrote positively of the production design used in the film, commenting that the director had created "a world of crumbling dead cities and empty malls turned into human hunting grounds".
 Hap Erstein of The Palm Beach Post commented: "production designer Patrick Tatopoulos contributes some good work, imagining the ruins of Denver and Washington, D.C., with echoes of Planet of the Apes."